-The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; housing probation; suspension or expulsion/termination; restriction on eligibility to represent the university at any official function or in any intercollegiate competition.
+Student sanctions include verbal warnings, reflection and educational assignments, activity or location restrictions, restriction; fine; loss of privileges; housing probation; temporary or permanent suspension; expulsion; and/or restriction on eligibility to represent the university at any official function or in any intercollegiate competition.
 If a suspension is imposed on a student, it may be for part of a semester, a full semester, or an entire academic year.
-An employee may be suspended for any length of time determined appropriate by the Director of Human Resources.
-Following a suspension, the individual will be required to meet with the Dean of Students (student) or Director of Human Resources (employee) to discuss re-entry and expectations going forward.
+Following a suspension, a student will be required to meet with the Dean of Students to discuss re-entry and expectations going forward.